Amalghofaily/Amalghofaily/README.md

 - 👋 Hi, I’m @Amalghofaily
-- 👀 I’m interested in app development
+- 👀 I’m interested in IOS development
-- 🌱 I’m currently learning IOS development

 <!---
 Amalghofaily/Amalghofaily is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.